craigmulligan/js-fire/README.md

 > A javascript clone of [google/python-fire](https://github.com/google/python-fire)

-\_js Fire is a library for automaticallyenerating command line interfaces (CLIs) from absolutely any js object.
+js-fire is a library for automatically generating command line interfaces (CLIs) from any js object.

 * js Fire is a simple way to create a CLI in js.
 * js Fire helps with exploring existing code or turning other people's code